ShafinKhadem/strict-serializable-kvs/README.md

 1. Trying a different protocol & serialization method: Due to complexity and time-constraint, we could not look into swapping out the native `gob` serialization scheme provided by `net/rpc`.
 Although we are not entirely sure if this would improve the bottleneck in network latency, we hypothesize that migrating to gRPC using Protobuf could reduce the overhead in serializing the requests.
 2. Client-side caching: Despite server caching not working out, we believe in a real world scenario where high availability is favored and some sacrifice in linearizability is tolerable, client-side caching can be an option to serve more read-heavy workload.

+This project was a combination of equal effort of all the members of our team.
+Tuan and Giang helped analyzing the code structures, initial bottleneck and devising corresponding basic strategies to increase the throughput.
+Nafiur culminated all these efforts, made throrough testing of different strategies while adhering closely to correctness requirements and devised all final architectural decisions.
+Sicheng helped come up with test suites, analysis code to generate corresponding report and benchmark that verifies each iteration of our code changes for best performance.